-Disease Surveillance: You’re only as good as your data
+Disease Surveillance Systems: You’re only as good as your data

 As our now nearly two-year struggle with the COVID-19 pandemic has taught us, disease surveillance systems are more important than ever and we can’t let them fall behind.
 With the interval between major disease outbreaks becoming smaller and smaller, disease surveillance and pandemic preparedness programs must be on high-alert full-time.

 Fortunately, advancements in technology have been keeping pace.
 Data-crunching and analytics capabilities, including artificial intelligence (AI) and Big Data, are evolving at dizzying speeds.
-Fully evidence-based decision-making is well within our grasp, as long as we incorporate these capabilities into our disease surveillance systems.
+Fully evidence-based decision-making is well within our grasp, as long as we incorporate these capabilities into our disease surveillance software and pandemic response systems.

 Evidence-based decision-making is built on a foundation of data, which, in turn, is built on a foundation of data collection.
 The Centers for Disease Control (CDC) offers standards for data collection types and intervals for major diseases.
 Based on these standards, we know one thing is certain: any health surveillance program is only as good as its data.
 Now, let’s talk about how to ensure programs can get the most from their data.